• Skip to primary navigation

 Note:

-These are only estimates because of safety margins, power dissipation and capacitor quality the actual current output might be less.
+These are only the estimates because of safety margins, power dissipation and capacitor quality the actual current output might be less.

 For the majority of LEDs a transformerless power supply with a 0.33uF capacitor most certainly wont produce enough current.